Ultium: History

 General Motors revealed the Ultium battery and platform technologies during a week-long March 2020 event held at the General Motors Technical Center in Warren, Michigan; GM chairwoman and CEO Mary Barra called it "a multi-brand, multi-segment EV strategy with economies of scale that rival our full-size truck business with much less complexity and even more flexibility".
 The Ultium Drive branding was applied six months later in September 2020, referring to electric vehicle drivetrain components exclusive of the batteries, such as the traction motors and power electronics.

 GM announced in June 2021 it would collaborate with Wabtec to provide Ultium battery modules for zero-emission heavy-haul locomotives, including the FLXDrive.

 In 2022, the US Army selected GM Defense to demonstrate an electric military vehicle, using the GMC Hummer EV pickup.
 In September, GM Defense was chosen to build a heavy-duty pack to power electric military vehicles.

 Design

 Ultium Drive

-Ultium vehicles are powered by a family of five interchangeable drive units and three electric traction motors, known collectively as "Ultium Drive".
+Ultium vehicles are powered by a modular family of five drive units and three electric traction motors, known collectively as "Ultium Drive".
+Mass production of Ultium Drive motors and units was scheduled to start in 2024 at the GM Toledo and St. Catharines propulsion factories.